DEXFIELD PARK

 the coffee.
 Suddenly gunfire erupted from the bushes surrounding

 the camp.
-Bonnie screamed, and everyone of them started grabbing
+Bonnie screamed and everyone of them started grabbing

 for their weapons, even Blanche.